Submissions closed for 2022… We’re busy reading!

 - Works must be the original work of the submitting playwright(s), and they must be the sole owner(s) of any existing copyright.

 - Works must be a full-length drama, comedy, or book of a musical, with intermission preferred.
-If there is no intermission, then the script should be a minimum of 75 minutes, keeping in mind that action will be read, so this time minimum should encompass the dialogue rather than the assumption of prolonged action.
+If there is no intermission, then the script should be a minimum of 75 minutes.
+While there is no minimum page requirement, scripts numbering more than 120 pages will not be read.

 - Works may include sections of dialogue in other languages, however the majority of text must be in English.

 - Work must be previously unproduced.

 Submissions for the Epiphanies New Works Festival are open to all playwrights.
 Collaborative submissions are accepted; however, playwrights should keep in mind that submissions are limited to one per author.

 Script Submission Guidelines